 From the top, it’s a long slog back down and onwards to Camping Paine Grande.
 We arrived a the campsite around 6pm, thoroughly exhausted.

-We had full board for the first night, so the three-course meal washed down with a beer was extremely welcome.
+We had full board for the first night at Paine Grande.
+Our three-course meal washed down with a beer was extremely welcome.
 One day to go.

 Day 4: return hike to Grey Glacier

 Our final day of hiking completed the W Trek circuit.
 In a long day’s effort, we made the return hike to Grey Glacier.
 We set off at 8:30am with lightly packed day bags, leaving unnecessary heavy stuff behind.
 By mid-morning we reached the first lookout, and we made it to Refugio Grey by lunchtime.